fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADServicePrincipal.md

 ```

 ### -CertValue
-The value of the "asymmetric" credential type.
+Specifies the value of the "asymmetric" credential type.
 It represents the base 64 encoded certificate.

 ```yaml